Floorp-Projects/Floorp/netwerk/docs/http/http3.md

    B --> G
 ```

-## Interactions with sockets and driving neqo
+## Interactions with Sockets and Driving Neqo

 As described in [this docs](https://github.com/mozilla/neqo/blob/main/neqo-http3/src/lib.rs), neqo does not create a socket,  it produces, i.e. encodes, data that should be sent as a payload in a UDP packet and consumes data received on the UDP socket.
 Therefore the necko is responsible for creating a socket and reading and writing data from/into the socket.
 Necko uses nsUDPSocket and nsSocketTransportService for this.
 The UDP socket is constantly polled for reading.
 It is not polled for writing, we let QUIC control to not overload the network path and buffers.